the-sajid-kamal/freesewingnew/designs/shelly/README.md

 # @freesewing/shelly

-A FreeSewing pattern for a raglan shirt, perfect for swimshirts
+A FreeSewing pattern for a raglan shirt, perfect for swim shirts